Kelly Douglas Fund

 In general, recommendations are not required for teaching-related grants.

 For research-related travel, students are required to arrange for one letter of recommendation from a person who is able to speak knowledgeably about the student's research and merit.
 Normally, the endorsement would come from a thesis advisor, a member of the dissertation committee, or departmental or sectional head.
 Lecturers are not required to submit a letter of endorsement.
 However, a brief statement of support from the departmental or sectional head will strengthen the application.

 The recommendation need not physically accompany the application — if it does, it should be in a separate sealed envelope — and can be mailed or emailed independently to the address below.
 Note that an application will not be considered until the recommendation has been received by the Fund Administrator.

 To whom should applications be sent?

-All applications, consisting of a signed cover sheet and a letter of request, should be sent to the following address (if using interdepartmental mail, the street and city information can obviously be omitted).
+All applications, consisting of a signed cover sheet and a letter of request, should be emailed or mailed to the Fund Administrator.

 77 Massachusetts Ave